 The Company's pre-clinical studies and clinical trials have historically been conducted by third-party contract research organizations and other vendors.
-Pre-clinical study and clinical trial expenses are based on the services received from these contract research organizations and vendors.
+Pre-clinical study and clinical trial expenses are based on the services received from these contract research organizations and vendors and are charged to R&D expense as incurred.
 Payments depend on factors such as the milestones accomplished, successful enrollment of certain numbers of patients and site initiation.
 In accruing service fees, the Company estimates the time period over which services will be performed and the level of effort to be expended in each period.
 If the actual timing of the performance of services or the level of effort varies from the estimate, the Company adjusts the accrual accordingly.

-Net Income (Loss) Per Share
+Net Income Per Share

-Basic net income (loss) per share is computed by dividing net income (loss) by the weighted-average number of ordinary shares outstanding during the period.
-Diluted earnings per share ("EPS") reflects the potential dilution beyond shares for basic EPS that could occur if securities or other contracts to issue ordinary shares were exercised, converted into ordinary shares, or resulted in the issuance of ordinary shares that would have shared in the Company's earnings.
+Basic net income per share is computed by dividing net income by the weighted-average number of ordinary shares outstanding during the period.
+Diluted net income per share reflects the potential dilution beyond shares for basic net income per share that could occur if securities or other contracts to issue ordinary shares were exercised, converted into ordinary shares, or resulted in the issuance of ordinary shares that would have shared in the Company's earnings.